nmc97/metabarcoding_at_cefas_tutorial/docs/source/metabarcoding-getting_started.rst

 `Non-specific amplification compromises 2 environmental DNA metabarcoding with COI <https://besjournals.onlinelibrary.wiley.com/doi/pdf/10.1111/2041-210X.13276>`_

-2. Sequencing
+2. Sequencing platform

 What sequencing platform is available and most appropriate for the study?

 note: Nanopore metabarcoding allows for longer sequences to be produced, but the databases for assigning taxonomy to these sequences may be poor in comparison to other metabarcoding approaches.

+Methods for short read metabarcoding are more abundant and easy to use

+This about the length of teh region you are sequencing and if the sequencing platform will accommodate this - is the read length too short?

 3. Data archiving

-Read files (fastq.gz, metadata) - where will the raw data be stored/ backed up?
+Read files (fastq.gz), metadata etc. - where will the raw data be stored/ backed up?

 4. Quality control - reads